-Lian Sebe joined the Virus Bulletin team in April 2015 - his responsibilities include maintaining and developing the website, and other custom development projects.
+Lian Sebe joined the Virus Bulletin team in April 2015 - his responsibilities include maintaining and developing the website, and many other custom development/integration projects.

 Lian graduated in fine mechanics in 1997 (and subsequently obtained an M.Sc. in concurrent engineering in 2003).
 Since 1999 he has worked in roles that range from IT/system administration to Perl/PHP development, in a variety of commercial firms, NGOs and large organizations (UNDP).

-He is passionate about open source and providing free software alternatives to both technical and non-technical companies.
+He is passionate about open source and providing free software alternatives to both technical and non-technical people.